alexiob/duckdb_ex/docs/extensions.md

 ## Best Practices

+1. **Use DuckdbEx.Extension Module**: Always use `DuckdbEx.Extension.install/2` and `DuckdbEx.Extension.load/2` instead of raw SQL commands
-1. **Load Extensions Early**: Load required extensions at database connection time
+2. **Load Extensions Early**: Load required extensions at database connection time
-2. **Use Auto-loading**: Configure auto-loading for development environments
+3. **Use Auto-loading**: Configure auto-loading for development environments
-3. **Validate Availability**: Always check if extensions are available before using them
+4. **Validate Availability**: Always check if extensions are available before using them
-4. **Handle Errors Gracefully**: Extension installation can fail due to network or permission issues
+5. **Handle Errors Gracefully**: Extension installation can fail due to network or permission issues
-5. **Version Compatibility**: Be aware that extensions may have version compatibility requirements
+6. **Version Compatibility**: Be aware that extensions may have version compatibility requirements
-6. **Security Considerations**: Some extensions (like httpfs) can access external resources
+7. **Security Considerations**: Some extensions (like httpfs) can access external resources
-7. **Performance Impact**: Loading extensions has minimal impact, but some features may affect query performance
+8. **Performance Impact**: Loading extensions has minimal impact, but some features may affect query performance

 ## Troubleshooting Extensions